Nikola Vučević: 2019–20 season

 Vučević entered the offseason as an unrestricted free agent.
 On 6 July 2019, he signed a four-year, $100 million contract to remain with the Magic.
 On 17 November, Vučević posted 30 points on 11 of 14 shooting, including 3-for-4 from three along with 17 rebounds and six assists in a 125–121 victory against the Washington Wizards, putting up season-highs for points and rebounds while also logging his seventh consecutive double-double and his tenth overall on the season.
-In his efforts, Vučević set a franchise record for most 30-point, 15-rebound and five-assist games with four, surpassing Shaquille O’Neal with three.
+In his efforts, Vučević set a franchise record for most 30-point, 15-rebound and five-assist games with four, surpassing Shaquille O'Neal with three.
 The following day, Vučević earned his third Eastern Conference Player of the Week honor, after logging a double-double average with 21.7 points, 14.0 rebounds to go along 4.0 assists and 1.33 blocks per game while shooting 54.2 percent overall and 66.7 percent from 3-point range.
-He led the Magic in scoring and rebounding and sparked its 3-0 record during the week with victories over the Philadelphia 76ers, the San Antonio Spurs and the Wizards.
+He led the Magic in scoring and rebounding and sparked its 3–0 record during the week with victories over the Philadelphia 76ers, the San Antonio Spurs and the Wizards.

 2020–21 season

-Though largely credited to a balanced attack, Vučević has played a key role in the hot start by the Orlando Magic.
+Though largely credited to a balanced attack, Vučević played a key role in the hot start to the season by the Magic.

 On 5 February 2021, Vučević scored a career-high 43 points, grabbed a season-high 19 rebounds and dished out 4 assists in a 123–119 win over the Chicago Bulls.
 He succeeded in two free throw shots with 2.6 seconds left to play, ending the Magic's fourth losing streak.
-In his efforts, Vučević joined Shaquille O’Neal and Dwight Howard as the third player in franchise history to log at least 43 points and 19 rebounds in a game.
+In his efforts, Vučević joined Shaquille O'Neal and Dwight Howard as the third player in franchise history to log at least 43 points and 19 rebounds in a game.
 On 19 February, Vučević logged his third career triple-double with 30 points, 16 rebounds and 10 assists in a 124–120 win over the Golden State Warriors, becoming the second center (along with Nikola Jokić) to score a 30-point triple-double with zero turnovers since 1985.
 He also set a franchise record for the most triple-doubles for the center position.
 On 23 February, Vučević was named an Eastern Conference reserve for the 2021 NBA All-Star Game.

 At the conclusion of Vučević's time with the Magic, he ranks at or near the top of a number of key categories in the Magic franchise history, including first in all-time field goals made (4,490), second in rebounds (6,381), third in blocks (550), third in points scored (10,423), and fourth in games played (591).
 He also led the franchise to end its six-year playoff drought and reach the postseason for two straight seasons.